INFO@ANACONDAEQUIPMENT.COM

 Dealer: Baschmann Services

-Eastern Materials was looking for “ultra-portable” equipment that would minimize downtime when the company needed to move the equipment away the blasting wall.
+Eastern Materials was looking for “ultra-portable” equipment that would minimise downtime when the company needed to move the equipment away from the blasting wall.
 On recommendation of dealer partner Contractors Sales, Eastern Materials purchased an Anaconda J12 Tracked Jaw Crusher and DF514 Tracked Screen, and then added an Anaconda C12R Tracked Cone Crusher a few weeks later.

 “The Anaconda equipment is very durable, and it’s held up in this very abrasive material and has worked well for the application.”